Lesson plan

 1. Measuring temperature or heat sensitive sheets.

-Set up tubs with different water temperatures: hot water, iced water, room temperature water.
-Just hot and cold fine for heat sensitive sheets.
+For using thermometers, set up tubs with different water temperatures: hot water, iced water, room temperature water.

 Students can also measure the air temperature if they are using thermometers.

-Kindergarteners watch for whether the red line of the thermometer goes up or down, to state whether what they are measuring is hotter or colder (or heat sensitive sheets better for Ks).
+Kindergarteners watch for whether the red line of the thermometer goes up or down, to state whether what they are measuring is hotter or colder.
+Older students can read off a number, or approximate number.

-Discussion: the sheets show whether something is hot or cold, a thermometer tells us this too.
+Discussion: the sheets show whether something is hot or cold - show Ks a thermometer.
+A thermometer tells us the temperature of something - we use celcius units.
 We can use tools to measure temperature.

 2. Anemometer (measuring wind speed)